g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 [single statement of assertion](https://www.yegor256.com/2017/05/17/single-statement-unit-tests.html).

 But threre're few issues with test methods which I see:
- - you can't control execution flow (you can actually via some flags in `pom.xml`, but it's black magic)
+ - you can't control execution flow programmatically - you need to use some magic flags in `pom.xml`, but it's black magic)
- - you don't know how, when and why you test will be called.
+ - you don't know how, when and why your test will be called.
  It's like a "Spring" of unit testing.
  The framework find classes dynamically via reflection, parses annotations and decide how to call your test methods
  - test case is not an object, but a bunch of procedures.
-You can't control construction: you can't inject anything via constructor, you can't use composition, etc.
+You can't control test case instantiation: you can't inject anything via constructor, you can't use composition, etc.
- - `@Before` and `@After` annoattions are magic code also - you need to learn the frawmeowk instead of learning programming language.
  - there're no single entry point (like `main()` method for Java apps), you need to rely on names of test classes.